Get insider access

 Maximum Incline

-The Logitech MX Mechanical has good ergonomics.
-As it's a low-profile board, you can use it comfortably without a wrist rest, though Logitech does offer one for purchase if you want.
+The Logitech MX Mechanical is a low-profile board that's comfortable to use without a wrist rest, though Logitech does offer one for purchase on their website.
 It also has one incline setting should you need the extra angle.

 Design